 Star rating: 4.5/5

-Manoeuvring the milk frother into the position we wanted was more awkward (making it difficult to achieve the perfect microfoam), but we liked that we could adjust the speed of steaming using the dial on the side.
-Both our single and double espressos flowed steadily and were pleasant with thick, hazelnutty crema.
+Manoeuvring the milk frother into position was more awkward (making it difficult to achieve the perfect microfoam), but we liked that we could adjust the speed of steaming using the dial on the side.
+Our espressos flowed steadily and were pleasant with thick, hazelnutty crema.

-You have to manually stop the flow of espresso, so it may be worth purchasing a separate small measuring cup if you want to ensure consistency (or set a timer – you'll want to aim for between 25-30 seconds for a single shot).
+You have to manually stop the flow of espresso, so it may be worth purchasing a separate small measuring cup if you want to ensure consistency (or set a timer – you'll want to aim for between 25-30 seconds).
 That aside, this is a machine that produces solid results, and with a price tag of below £150, it offers great value too.

 Cost to pull one double espresso each day for one month: 0.9p